skip to content

 Sociology Research

-Hazem Kandil is the Cambridge University Professor of Historical and Political Sociology and Fellow of St Catharine’s College.
-He studies power relations in war, revolution, and culture, focusing on America, Europe, and the Middle East.
+Hazem Kandil is the Cambridge University Professor of Historical and Political Sociology, Fellow of St Catharine’s College and Head of Department.
+He studies power relations and social interactions, focusing on war, regime change, intellectuals and ideology in America, Europe, and the Middle East.
 He holds a PhD in Sociology from UCLA, and MA degrees in Political Theory and International Relations.
 His publications include Power Triangle: Military, Security, and Politics in Regime Change (Oxford University Press 2016), Inside the Brotherhood (Polity 2014), and Soldiers, Spies, and Statesmen (Verso 2012).
 Kandil received the Philip Leverhulme Prize (2014) and a ProFutura Scientia Fellowship (2016).
-His current book project examines US military campaigns from 1960 to the present.
+After finishing a book project on US military campaigns from 1960 to the present, he started a new one on encounters with Critical Theory.

 Research Interests